eliminmax/tech-journal/docs/topics/Projects/Tiny-Clear-Elf/Overview.md

 ### August 2023: Debian Project Changes

 On July 24th, 2023, [it was announced that "riscv64 is now an official architecture" for Debian](https://lists.debian.org/debian-riscv/2023/07/msg00053.html).
-If memory serves, I found out about this in August, and decided to try to support any new architectures in new Debian versions, perferrably before they reach stable status, at least for as long as I remain interested.
+If memory serves, I found out about this in August, and decided to try to support any new architectures in new Debian versions, preferably before they reach stable status, at least for as long as I remain interested.
 I had a working riscv64 implementation within a few days of that decision.

-### Febuary - March 2024: Version 2.0
+### February - March 2024: Version 2.0

 I decided to revisit the existing implementations, and try to save a few bytes here and there.
 I quickly realized that some of the instructions used in the `armel` version were invalid in some versions of ARM that were supported by Debian as part of `armel`, thus making it an invalid implementation by my own rules.